alethes/symlinkify/README.md

         linked_file2:       link2_name
 ```

-`symlinkify` without arguments will attempt to use `links.yaml` from the package's root directory.
+`symlinkify` called without arguments will attempt to use `links.yaml` from the package's root directory.